 The Timeshare Association (unincorporated)

-As the Property, Resort, Concept and administration require maintaining and servicing, the developers created an efficient vehicle to manage the concept ‘a club’ all owners becoming members of that private club.
+As the property, the resort, the concept and administration require maintaining and servicing, the developers created an efficient vehicle to manage the concept - ‘a club’ - all owners becoming members of that private club.
 Membership into the club was mandatory, given free of charge and each had a voice via ‘one member, one vote’.
-Prior to the sale of the timeshare, the club was created, and a construction constructed to ensure the needy rules could be implemented.
+Prior to the sale of the timeshare, the club was created, and a constitution created to ensure the needy rules could be implemented.

-The club members were in subjection to the constitution, the construction allowed for a committee to represent the membership to ensure that the club was governed correctly and for the benefit of the members.
+The club members were in subjection to the constitution, which allowed for a committee to represent the membership to ensure that the club was governed correctly and for the benefit of the members.

 The committee, therefore, represents the entire membership not any single members within it.
-The committee will develop budgets instruct others to provide costing and for the provision of the necessary service to deliver the concept each timeshare owners bought into.
+The committee will develop budgets instruct others to provide costings and for the provision of the necessary service to deliver the concept each timeshare owner bought into.

-The costs of the services ambience administration and governance are generally termed as Maintenance, management or membership fees [fees].
-The entire fees required to run the resort and then divided into the number of members proportionally to the number of weeks they own and sent to the timeshare owners to settle the liabilities.
+The costs of the services, ambience, administration, and governance are generally termed as maintenance, management or membership fees.
+The entire fees required to run the resort are then divided into the number of members proportionally to the number of weeks they own and requests are sent to the timeshare owners to settle the liabilities.

-Therefore, you have the 1st party ‘Timeshare developer’ selling to the 2nd party ‘Timeshare Consumers’ the product which is delivered by the 3rd party ‘the timeshare club’ who contracts out all the required work to the 4th Party the management company.
+Therefore, you have the first party ‘timeshare developer’ selling to the second party ‘timeshare consumers’ the product which is delivered by the third party ‘the timeshare club’ who contracts out all the required work to the fourth Party the management company.